Empire-Strikes-Back/Loki/readme.txt

-i am go-tour program - i explore golang
+i have been falling - for 30 minutes!